safe-global/safe-apps-sdk/README.md

   },
 ];

+const params = {
+  safeTxGas: 500000,
+};

 // Send to Safe-multisig
-const message = appsSdk.sendTransactions(txs);
+const message = appsSdk.sendTransactionsWithParams(txs, params);
 console.log(message.requestId);
 ```

-`sendTransactions` returns a message containing the requestId.
+`sendTransactionsWithParams` returns a message containing the requestId.
 You can use it to map transaction calls with `onTransactionConfirmation` events.

 > Note: `value` accepts a number or a string as a decimal or hex number.